madmurphy/libconfini/dev/hackings/baremetal/README.md

 Compiling without I/O {#baremetal}
 ==================================

-In **libconfini** almost everything is implemented from scratch, with the only notable exception of the I/O functions `load_ini_file()` and `load_ini_path()`, which rely on standard libraries -- either the C Standard or the POSIX Standard, depending on the build settings.
+Almost everything in **libconfini** is implemented from scratch, with the only notable exception of the I/O functions `load_ini_file()` and `load_ini_path()`, which rely on standard libraries -- either the C Standard or the POSIX Standard, depending on the build settings.
 On some platforms, however, only a